 Colourful boats in the Muslim fishing village of Kao Seng

 Songkhla is very close by and there are hundreds of buses and minivans going between Hat Yai and Songkhla all day.
 Songkhla has a beach and seafood restaurants.
 You can visit the aquarium, visit the zoo, or feed the monkeys on Tang Kuan Hill.

 If you have time, consider stopping at Kao Seng Muslim fishing village and taking photographs of the brightly coloured fishing boats.

 The floating market at Klong Hair is very touristy and not that attractive.
-Conversely, the floating market at Khao Chaison in Phattalung province gets very few tourists and it is set in beautiful surroundings.
+Unfortunately, the floating market at Khao Chaison in Phattalung province has now closed.
+There wasn't a lot there, but the setting was really pretty.

 With several days available to you, you have several options.
 Hat Yai is southern Thailand's main transport hub and there are buses and minivans leaving the city for everywhere.
 In addition there are trains and planes, but most flights go to Bangkok.
 Nok Air and Air Asia do a direct flight to Chiang Mai from Hat Yai and you could be in the northern capital in 2.5 hours if that appealed to you.